hashicorp/vault/website/source/docs/secrets/pki/index.html.md

 <dl class="api">
   <dt>Description</dt>
   <dd>
-    Generates a new self-signed CA certificate and private key.
-If the path ends with `exported`, the private key will be returned in the response; if it is `internal` the private key will not be returned and *cannot be retrieved later*.
+    Generates a new self-signed CA certificate and private key. _This will overwrite any previously-existing private key and certificate._ If the path ends with `exported`, the private key will be returned in the response; if it is `internal` the private key will not be returned and *cannot be retrieved later*.
 Distribution points use the values set via `config/urls`.